Requirements Coverage-Guided Minimization for Natural Language Test Cases: Study Design

 \subsubsection{Random Minimization}

 Since the goal of TSM is to reduce the number of test cases and, consequently, lower testing costs, the most straightforward approach is to randomly remove test cases to meet the minimization budget~\cite{DBLP:journals/tse/AliBHP10}.
-We compare the performance of \ourapproach~against random minimization, with and without considering the requirement coverage constraint.
+We evaluate the performance of \ourapproach~against Random Minimization with and without the requirement coverage constraint, denoted as RM-Req and RM-NoReq, respectively.
 For the version with the constraint, we applied the same selection strategy as GA initialization described in Section~\ref{sec:problem_formalization}.
-For the version without the constraint, we randomly select $k$ test cases from the test suite while ensuring $k$ adheres to the minimization budget.
+For the version without the constraint, we randomly select $k$ test cases from the test suite, ensuring that $k$ adheres to the minimization budget.